Buying and Selling a Business

 7. Owner Disputes.
 In many instances, one or another owner (pick your reason) wants out of the business.
 Owners also run into disputes about the values and direction of the business.
 Conflict can arise between owners leading to a business break up, and requiring the owner to sell, or, in some circumstances, for the business to sell together.

 1. Money Issues.
 Plain and simple.
 When the business doesn’t make money, there becomes little incentive to keep it going.
 Many reasons can be behind a lack of money as a reason for the closure.
 Perhaps the business has become too leveraged with debt, and it’s unable to pay its obligations.
 Another reason might be the business isn’t performing to expectations and is having a problem with income.
 Without the proper evaluation, identifying the growth limitations, or the excessive loss of capital, a business owner might feel obligated to give up the business venture.

 2. Retirement.
 Not everyone wants to run a business forever.
 According to the Insured Retirement Institute, 50 million Baby Boomers will retire over the next 10 years.
 Meanwhile, 12 million of those people own businesses according to Wealth management Report.
 Retirement is a normal resolution to a long business endeavor.

 3. Relocation.
 In some circumstances, owners of businesses move and it’s not possible to take the business with them.
-While some businesses are operational from anywhere (think here your typical online business), many brick and mortar businesses are unable to relocate with an owner.
+While some businesses are operational from anywhere (think here of your typical online business), many brick-and-mortar businesses are unable to relocate with an owner.
 Even if they can, starting even an established business in a new location is like starting the whole process over again.